BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 AWS Turkey Pazarlama Teknoloji ve Danışmanlık Hizmetleri Limited Şirketi |  The laws of the Grand Duchy of Luxembourg
 |  The courts in the district of Luxembourg City

-PT Amazon Web Services Indonesia |  The laws of the State of Washington |  The state or Federal courts in King Country, Washington
+PT Amazon Web Services Indonesia |  The laws of the State of Washington |  The state or Federal courts in King County, Washington

 “Indirect Taxes” means applicable taxes and duties, including, without limitation, VAT, service tax, GST, excise taxes, sales and transactions taxes,